beyondlimits/FullScreenMario/README.md

 ### Your Server

-Follow the same steps as running on your computer (virtual host).
+Follow the same steps as running on your computer (virtual host), but onto your server's file storage (you'll likely need to FTP the files over).

 ## Developers & Legal